-In an ideal world in which shared decision making is practised with impunity, healthcare providers need – at their fingertips – an appreciation and understanding of (as well as access to) the best available evidence for the main medical conditions they see on a day-to-day basis.
+In an ideal world in which shared decision making is practiced with impunity, healthcare providers need – at their fingertips – an appreciation and understanding of (as well as access to) the best available evidence for the main medical conditions they see on a day-to-day basis.

 Unfortunately, for many clinicians, this lofty and worthwhile concept often becomes derailed early on in practice because one’s first experiences with evidence are: